palanc/modem/README.md

 We assume that your machine has a CUDA-enabled GPU, a local copy of MuJoCo 2.1.x installed, and at least 80GB of memory.
 Then, create a conda environment with `conda env create -f environment.yml`, and add `modemv2/tasks/robohive` to your `PYTHONPATH`.
 Activate the new environment with `conda activate modemv2` and then install mujoco_py with `pip install -e ./mujoco_py`.
 You will also need to configure `wandb_entity` in `modemv2/cfgs/config.yaml`.
 Demonstrations are made available [here](https://github.com/palanc/modem/releases/tag/0.1.0); untar them into `modemv2/demonstrations`.

-Launch MoDem-V2 training with the scripts in `scripts/franka` (with your working directory being `modemv2/modemv2`).
+Launch MoDem-V2 training with the scripts in `scripts/franka`.
+Note that the scripts should be executed from the `modemv2` directory.
 For example, to train a single seed of MoDem-V2 on the bin picking task:
 ```
 sh scripts/franka/bin_pick/modemv2.sh
 ```